maplesond/spectre/README.md

 Quick Start:
 ============

 Assuming the user has access to the compiled executable jars for phybre, then they should only need JRE 1.7+ installed on their system.
-To run any of the jars type: “java -jar <jar_name>-<jar_version>.jar <options>”.
-To discover the options available for each jar just type “java -jar <jar_name>-<jar_version>.jar --help”
+The tools can be found in the bin subfolder.